 In contrast to this, we have the rationalist researcher.
 Rationalists regard logical reasoning as the active producer of concepts ex nihilo (out of nothing), and therefore adopt a deductive logical reasoning process.
 Deduction occurs when an initial premise that is assumed to be true, is used to determine what else must be true.
 This is the opposite of inductive logic, as it begins with initial theories or ideas that are then narrowed down to reach hypotheses.
 Providing the initial premise is correct, deductive logic can provide absolute proof of conclusions reached and is strongly associated with scientific research.

-In the middle of the two we have transcendental philosophy.
+In the middle of the two, we have transcendental philosophy.
 This is when the role of reason in the construction of knowledge is questioned.
-Grounded in the belief that concepts and objects are not fixed, but are constantly evolving, transcendentalists believe the rationalist claim that objects are deduced from a general concept, whilst rejecting the claim that the concept is a product of ex nihilo.
-Instead they argue that concepts are formed in one’s consciousness through a combination of previous existing empty templates of reason, also known as a priori categories, and the raw material of the object under study.
+Grounded in the belief that concepts and objects are not fixed, but are constantly evolving, transcendentalists believe the rationalist claim that objects are deduced from a general concept.
+They reject the claim that the concept is a product of ex nihilo.
+Instead, they argue that concepts are formed in one’s consciousness through a combination of previous existing empty templates of reason, also known as a priori categories, and the raw material of the object under study.
 In effect, transcendentalists believe that the templates of reason and the data acquired from the human senses change and develop continuously.

-To further understand how ontology and epistemology contribute to your research project all I recommend that you take a look at the research onion.
+To further understand how ontology and epistemology contribute to your research project, I recommend that you take a look at the research onion.
 YouTube can also be helpful for explaining new terms such as this.
 I’ve included a video for you below.